jsteinshouer/jsteinshouer.github.io/_posts/2016-08-18-authentication-in-cfml-with-jwt-tokens.md

 };
 {% endhighlight %}

-I will add a wirebox mapping for the JWT in **config/Wirebox.cfc**.
+I add a wirebox mapping for the JWT in `config/Wirebox.cfc`.
 This will initialize the JWT library with the secret key that was setup in the previous step.
 See the [Wirebox Documentation](http://wirebox.ortusbooks.com/content/mapping_dsl/) for more info in setting up bindings.

-### config/Wirebox.cfc
+**config/Wirebox.cfc**

 {% highlight cfscript %}
 // Map Bindings below